 This three-hour program is designed with incoming first and second graders in mind.
 Camp Wise Owl takes it up a notch from Camp Little Owl, as children are now ready for the next level of fun and learning.
-This program, under the instruction of AIS Kindergarten teacher Melanie Slezak, will introduce a different country each week and explore music, arts, and stories about that culture.
+AIS Kindergarten teacher Melanie Slezak will introduce a different country each week and explore music, arts, and stories about that culture.
 The curriculum introduces some reading and writing as well as practice with some basic math skills appropriate for this age group.
-Campers will also participate each week in Water Wednesday!
 This program is a blend of imagination and hands-on work in a structured and caring environment.

-An AIS summer favorite, now expanded to allow for more creativity and fun!
+An AIS summer favorite–with exciting new themes!
 Crafts, Cooks, and Books will connect children’s books with cooking and crafts.
 Campers will read and discuss a selected children’s book.
-As a group, they will incorporate hands-on, food-based activities and crafts related to the theme of the book.
-Crafts, Cooks, and Books allow campers to exercise both practical and creative skills in a fun, storybook setting! *A $25 supply fee will be added when registering for this course.
+As a group, they will incorporate hands-on cooking activities and crafts related to the theme of the book.
+Crafts, Cooks, and Books allows campers to exercise both practical and creative skills in a fun, storybook setting!

 Week 7: Snack Attack